AgenteDog/CoDtoUE4/README.md

 - [Greyhound](https://github.com/Scobalula/Greyhound/releases) (Used to export models/textures from the games)
 - [C2M](https://github.com/sheilan102/C2M) (used to export map info and map geometry)

 If you want to know/learn how to use the UnrealEnginePython plugin they have lots of documentation!

-Also, running the script is pretty much just copy/pasting and editing a few values.
+Still: running the script is pretty much just copy/pasting and editing a few values.
+Just open the plugin and you will see a code editor, just make a new file and paste one of the two scripts.
+There you can edit the values if you want too.
+Then just hit run and thats it.
+Then to place same thing: new file, paste, change values and run.

 *Same thing for C2M and Greyhound.*

 ### Steps to take before actually using the script: